 My Stupid Boss recounts the story of an absurd boss and his employees.
 Bossman (Reza Rahadian) is an Indonesian who owns a company in Kuala Lumpur.
-A large but disorganized company.
+A large but disorganised company.
 The ...
-See full summary »
+See full synopsis »

 Bunga Citra Lestari,

 This movie was the prequel of the movie Habibie and Ainun in 2012, it was based on the book Rudy: Kisah Masa Muda Sang Visioner by Gina S. Noer, or in English Rudy : The Young Life of the ...
 See full summary »

 Dono (Abimana Aryasatya), Kasino (Vino G. Bastian) and Indro (Tora Sudiro) are back in action amid the bustling city of Jakarta.
 Once again, they play the roles of a group of officers ...
 See full summary »